arru/trekload/README.md

 License
 -------

-Trekload is licensed under the Revised BSD License, se LICENSE file
+Trekload is copyright © 2013-2015 Arvid Rudling.
+Licensed under the Revised BSD License, se LICENSE file

 Garmin and Fenix are trademarks of Garmin Ltd. or its subsidiaries.
 Google Earth is a trademark of Google Inc .